Candlestick Chart, or Japanese Candlesticks, is a type of financial charts showing price movements, and more precisely a modification of OHLC Chart.

-If the security closed higher than it opened, the body is white or unfilled, with the opening price at the bottom of the body and the closing price at the top.
-If the security closed lower than it opened, the body is black, with the opening price at the top and the closing price at the bottom.
+If the security, derivative, or any other financial instrument under consideration closed higher than it opened, the body of the corresponding candle is usually white, green, or empty, representing the opening price at the bottom of the body and the closing price at the top.
+If the market closed lower than it opened, the body is black, red, or filled with another color, indicating the opening price at the top and the closing price at the bottom.

-The same as for Line Chart, timeline scale is the most common case for the X-axis of the Japanese Candelstick Chart.
+Like in Line Charts, the timeline scale is the most common case for the X axis in Candelstick Charts.

 View more samples in our gallery: